kevinhenryburke/scalegitbook/vision/Principles.md

     the context of the business

 2. There must be a means to segment the implementation so developed functionality maps to a section of the business process within a business area.

+3. Each functional area should be aligned to an architect, analysis, development and test team in potentialy a many-to-one relationship.
+Any functionality that crosses between different functional areas should allow each functional area to be developed by the aligned team independently with a contract between the two defined by an overarching architecture function.

-3. All data must have clear business and technical stewardship.
+4. All data must have clear business and technical stewardship.
 Where data is stored in more than one system a System of Record needs to be identified for each relevant object.

-4. The parts of the org where the businesses intersect must be protected
+5. The parts of the org where the businesses intersect must be protected

-5. Apart from changes to common functions the business areas should have autonomy over their processes and delivery schedule.
+6. Apart from changes to common functions the business areas should have autonomy over their processes and delivery schedule.

 ### Change Principles